 Relationships with lots of negativity, constant conflict are likely to end fairly soon.
-Gottman has done a lot of research in this area and he tells us that these relationships commonly end in the first seven years, with an average length just over five years.
+Gottman has done a lot of research in this area and he tells us that these relationships commonly end in the first seven years, with an average length of just over five years.
 These relationships are easy to spot lots of obvious arguing and fights.
 Sometimes there is violence.
 The police in every town know where these couples live.

 After a few years of non-stop conflict these couples part.
 Often they are still angry with each other and they may have to make the exchanges of the children at a supervised site.

 Sadly what often happens is both parties get into new relationships and they discover that the second or eighth time is no better than the first.
 Gottman tells us based on his research that almost 70% of fights are about things for which there is no solution.
-She likes green tea and he wants black or it could be religion, politics or any other area of preference.
+She likes green tea and he wants black or it could be religion, politics, or any other area of preference.
 Much less often a couple disagrees about something where they might be able to work out a solution that makes them both happy.

-In other relationships, like jobs and friendships, people who have these kinds of conflicts quit jobs, get fired or don’t stay around long.
-Sometimes they have an employment history of lots of short term jobs.
+In other relationships, like jobs and friendships, people who have these kinds of conflicts quit jobs, get fired, or don’t stay around long.
+Sometimes they have an employment history of lots of short-term jobs.
 They may also have an arrest record for domestic violence or bar fights.
 They are also likely to have over-close friendships followed by a complete rupture of that relationship.

 Getting into hugely negative conflicts is not the same as being assertive though some people confuse getting there way and giving in with being assertive or being victimized.

 As dramatic as unrestrained conflict may be it is not the major reason that marriages fail.
-It is also not, in my experience, the reason productive employees leave companies or that long term friendships end.
+It is also not, in my experience, the reason productive employees leave companies or that long-term friendships end.
 There is a bigger cause of failed relationships.

-Relationships without love, friendship or caring take longer to fail but eventually these couples pull apart.
+Relationships without love, friendship, or caring take longer to fail but eventually these couples pull apart.